pngeeves/flashcard-o-matic/README.md

 # Overview
 This application is the final capstone for Thinkful's software engineering curriculum.<br/>

-Flashcard-o-matic serves as an application for users to create, edit, and delete decks of digital flashcards.<br/>
+Flashcard-o-matic serves as an application for users to create, edit, and delete decks of digital flashcards.
-Each flashcard has two sides: the front, which shows the question, and the back, which shows the answer, as well as a button to flip said card.<br/>
+Each flashcard has two sides: the front, which shows the question, and the back, which shows the answer, as well as a button to flip said card.
-Additionally, multiple cards are set as a deck for easy organization. <br/>
+Additionally, multiple cards are set as a deck for easy organization.

  ## Technologies
  - JavaScript